Myelin is critical for optimal brain function and mental health.

 One study found that citicoline enhances myelin regeneration and increases remyelination in the central nervous system.
 The researchers concluded that citicoline could become a promising substance for patients with multiple sclerosis because of its regenerative action combined with its excellent safety profile (63).

 That’s why I recommend supplementing with it.
 It’s one of my favourite nutrients for optimal brain and mental health.
 I personally take this citicoline almost every day now, and I find it improves my focus and mental energy.
+You can get it here or here.

 23. Reduce Inflammation